 You’ll need to licence all users who are going to be printing, along with anyone who is setting it up and configuring it.
 Universal Print comes with a print job allowance per user, which is currently 5 print jobs per month, however these are pooled – so if you have 1,000 users, that’s 5,000 jobs a month.
 Add-on packs can be purchased for an additional 500 jobs.
 Each print job counts as a job regardless of how many pages it is, and cancelled/failed jobs do not count.
 This is a little disappointing as I’m sure, especially in education, most users print more than 5 jobs a month.
-Unfortunately it is not included in the Student Use Benefit A3 licences which basically rules out Universal Print for any educational environment.
+It has recently been added to the Student Use Benefit version of the A3 licence.

 The idea is that printer manufacturers will produce UP Ready printers in the future, which register with Universal Print directly and don’t need any sort of proxy or connector, however as we don’t have any of these devices yet we just need to install a connector onto a Windows 10 PC or Windows 2016/2019 Server.
 It doesn’t have to be at the same physical site as the printers you want to publish, it could be a virtual machine in Azure, so long as it has network connectivity to your legacy printers (e.g. VPN), however the printers do need to be installed onto this machine unfortunately.